dfollereau/IoT/README.md

   3- MongoDB Cloud running over Azure (remote EU instance!) is receiving documents via webhook Stitch: sensor name, value and date/time.
 Charts or any other graphical representation can be used grabbing data from MongoDB.

-It becomes pretty to extend with more sensors, more charts and add some logics to create home automation scenarios.
+It becomes easy to extend with more sensors, more charts.
+Each sensor should target the MQTT broker publishing messages with its own topic.